siakaramalegos/sia.codes-eleventy/src/posts/webmentions-eleventy-in-depth.md

 ```
 {% endraw %}

-## Bravely jumping into the black hole...
+Time to bravely jumping into the black hole...

+## Step 6: Run it!

 Does it work?!?!
 We can finally test it out.
 First run `npm run build:local` to generate an initial list of webmentions that is saved to the `_cache/webmentions.json` file.
 Then run your local development server and see if the rendering worked!
 Of course, you'll need to have at least one webmention associated with a page to see anything. 😁

 You can see the result of my own implementation below.
 Good luck!
 Let me know how it turns out or if you find in bugs or errors in this post!

+## Conclusion

+Webmentions let us own our content on our own domains while still engaging socially with other people through likes, replies, and other actions.
+How have you used webmentions on your site?
+[Tweet](https://twitter.com/TheGreenGreek) at me to let me know!

-## Continue your journey by using Microformats
+Continue your journey by using Microformats.
 Keith Grant has a great write-up in his article [Adding Webmention Support to a Static Site](https://keithjgrant.com/posts/2019/02/adding-webmention-support-to-a-static-site/).
 Check out the "Enhancing with Microformats" section for an explanation and examples.

 ## Additional resources